 - Disk Management can only shrink a partition towards left and make Unallocated space on the right.

-- It cannot or can only shrink little space when there are unmovable files located in this partition.
+- It can only shrink little space when there are unmovable files located in this partition.

 - It can only extend a partition when there's contiguous Unallocated space on the right.

-- Disk Management cannot extend partition by shrinking another one.
+- It cannot extend partition by shrinking any other one.

-Take care of data while resizing disk partition
+2. Take care of data while resizing partition in Windows 2019 server

 With server partitioning software, there are no such limitations.
 It is also much easier to resize partitions, because you just need to drag and drop on the disk map.
 There are many partition software for Server 2019 in the market, the GUI and functions are similar, but it doesn't mean any one is okay.